Open-PMC-18M: A High-Fidelity Large Scale Medical Dataset for Multimodal Representation Learning: Experiments

 \subsection{Downstream Tasks}

-The performance of the encoders is evaluated on external and non-PMC datasets across two primary tasks: retrieval and zero-shot classification.
-For the retrieval task, we assess both image-to-text (I2T) and text-to-image (T2I) retrieval across three benchmark datasets representative of distinct medical imaging modalities: Quilt \citep{ikezogwo2024quilt} (microscopy), MIMIC-CXR \citep{johnson2019mimic} (radiology), and DeepEyeNet \citep{huang2021deepopht} (VLP).
+The performance of the encoders is evaluated on several datasets across two primary tasks: retrieval and zero-shot classification.
+For the retrieval task, we measure both image-to-text and text-to-image retrieval across three datasets representative of distinct medical imaging modalities: Quilt \citep{ikezogwo2024quilt} (microscopy), MIMIC-CXR \citep{johnson2019mimic} (radiology), and DeepEyeNet \citep{huang2021deepopht} (VLP).
 To evaluate robustness in retrieval, we follow established protocols from \cite{liu2024diffrect} by applying a suite of low-level visual perturbations, including brightness adjustment, spatial shift, rotation, horizontal flip, and zoom, directly to the test images.
 To assess the statistical significance of robustness differences, we employ the Wilcoxon signed-rank test, a non-parametric method for paired comparisons \citep{wilcoxon1945individual}.
 We consider a p-value less than 0.01 as statistically significant.
 For classification, we evaluate models using both zero-shot and linear probing protocols across a diverse set of tasks: five in radiology, eight in microscopy, and six in VLP.
 We use our trained vision and text encoders to encode the image and question, respectively.